New energy strategy poised to receive green light

 Opinions largely formed

-The gfs.bern institute nonetheless remains cautious.
+The polling institute nonetheless remains cautious.
 It said the first poll was only a “snapshot, without a specific forecast”.
-But during a press conference on Thursday in Bern, the chairman of the institute’s board of directors, Claude Longchamp, said supporters of the strategy had “a very good prospect of success”.
+But during a news conference on Thursday in Bern, the chairman of the institute’s board of directors, Claude Longchamp, said supporters of the strategy had “a very good prospect of success”.

 Things could well change during the political campaign, which has just begun, but probably not enough to reverse the overall trend.
 Just over half of people questioned (52%) said they would not change their minds.